joejenett/iwebthings/_posts/2024-04-13-my-morning-web-adventure.md

 I was hoping the site’s title might shed some light.
 Forskningsrådet is the Norwegian name for <a title="The Research Council of Norway" href="https://www.forskningsradet.no/en/">The Research Council of Norway</a>.

 That didn't satisfy my curiousity so I decided to see what I could find out about “dubins,” which appears in the site’s url.
-I learned about <a title="Dubins path - Wikipedia" href="https://en.wikipedia.org/wiki/Dubins_path">Dubins path</a>, having to do with mathematicians’ quest to find the shortest optimal path for wheeled robots to keep moving forward.
+I learned about <a title="Dubins path - Wikipedia" href="https://en.wikipedia.org/wiki/Dubins_path">Dubins path</a>, having to do with mathematicians’ quests to find the shortest optimal path for wheeled robots to keep moving forward.
 Whoa!

-I also found a few other related sites in the process:
+I found a few other related links in the process:

 <a title="Lester Dubins - Wikipedia" href="https://en.wikipedia.org/wiki/Lester_Dubins">Lester Dubins (1920-2010)</a><br><a title="Shortest Path for the Dubins Car - Wolfram Demonstrations Project" href="https://demonstrations.wolfram.com/ShortestPathForTheDubinsCar/">Shortest Path for the Dubins Car</a><br><a title="GitHub - gieseanw/Dubins" href="https://github.com/gieseanw/Dubins">Dubins: Generate paths for a Dubins car of arbitrary turning radius</a>